enhuiz/vall-e/README.md

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/enhuiz)

-## Install
+## Get Started

 ### Requirements

-Since the trainer is based on [DeepSpeed](https://github.com/microsoft/DeepSpeed.git), you will need to have a GPU that DeepSpeed has developed and tested against, as well as a CUDA or ROCm compiler pre-installed to install this package.
+Since the trainer is based on [DeepSpeed](https://github.com/microsoft/DeepSpeed#requirements), you will need to have a GPU that DeepSpeed has developed and tested against, as well as a CUDA or ROCm compiler pre-installed to install this package.

 ### Install